Zer0Meow/Flipper-zero-apple-tv/README.md

-# Flipper-zero-apple-tv
+# Apple TV Remote for the Flipper Zero
-the apple tv 2nd gen remote for the flipper zero
+Heres the Apple Tv Remote for the flipper zero